hunzhiwange/framework/README.md

 We think the performance of PHP applications is very important and the development of pleasure also needs to be considered, and that's why we have developed the QueryPHP framework to achieve great ideals.

 * PHP 7 - We choose the lowest version of 7.1.3, because php7 has a unique advantage over the earlier version.
-* QueryYet - We provides an optional c extension to takeover core components of the framework,such as IOC, log, cache.
+* Leevel - We provides an optional c extension to takeover core components of the framework,such as IOC, log, cache.
 * Redis - QueryPHP encapsulation a cache component, including files, redis, memcache and so on, so as to reduce the pressure of database.

 ```